AhemOne/Demo/README.md

 # Demo
-A collection of code snippets demonstrating my coding ability and style.
+Some of my previous projects

 - [Moustachio](Moustachio/README.md): A set of hardware libraries (motor and sensors) for a university project which involved building a small robot capable of solving mazes.
 (C++ *Arduino*)
 - [Rational](Rational/README.md): A rational number library.
 (C++)
-- [XCIS](XCIS/README.md): Some code from an early iteration of the XCIS firmware.
-(C++)
+- [XCIS](XCIS/README.md): Some code from an early iteration of the XCIS firmware (C++).
+Circuit board designs.
 - [console](console/README.md): A code chunk from a project attempting to make a basic console using Open GL.
 (C++)
 - [led_display](led_display/README.md): A project getting a Jaycar 16x16 display module working.
 Plays Conway's game of life.
 (C++ *Arduino*)
 - [timercounter](timercounter/README.md): A project exploring hardware manipulation on the ATMega series microcontrollers.
 (C++ *Arduino*)